Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-02-Creating Labeling Policies  .md

 ## Review
-In this lab, you have completed:
-+ Publish the sensitivity label to user
+During this lab, you've gained knowledge on the process of publishing sensitivity labels to users

 ## You have successfully completed the lab